Samsung launches Galaxy F62 with 7000mAh battery and 2 y.o. flagship SoC | Pocketnow

 Samsung has introduced a new Galaxy smartphone.
-The Galaxy F62 is a mid-range offering that packs a massive 7,000mAh battery, and is powered by the same SoC that was found under the hood of the Galaxy Note10 two years back.
-The chipset is now trickling down to the mid-range segments.
+The Galaxy F62 is a mid-range offering that packs a massive 7,000mAh battery and is powered by the same SoC that was found under the hood of the Galaxy Note10 18 months ago, in 2019.
+The flagship chipset is now trickling down to the mid-range segment.
 Other specs include an AMOLED display, four rear cameras, and more.

 The Samsung Galaxy F62 features a 6.7-inch full-HD+ (1080×2400) Super AMOLED Plus Infinity-O Display.
-It is powered by the Exynos 9825 SoC, which is a two-year-old flagship chipset.
+It is powered by the Exynos 9825 SoC, which is a flagship chipset from the Galaxy Note10.
 It is coupled with 6GB / 8GB of RAM and 128GB of internal storage.
 It runs Android 11 out of the box with One UI 3.1.

 On the optics front, the Galaxy F62 sports a quad rear camera setup, which is led by a 64MP Sony IMX682 primary sensor.
 It is accompanied by a 12MP ultra-wide-angle lens with a 123-degree field of view, a 5MP macro sensor, and a 5MP depth camera.
 There is a 32MP selfie shooter as well.